What’s Organizational Innovation?

 Let’s start by looking at why it’s so important for an organization to adopt organizational innovation for long term success.

 We hear the phrase innovation used a lot and often we associate it with new ideas or discoveries but there is much more to it.

 It’s important that we don’t just look at it as a new idea or method or a new physical thing but that we also look at innovation as a process of discovering new ways to do things, but how do businesses utilize this?

-It’s crucial that new innovation within a business is easy to replicate and at the same time resolve that area of need.
+It’s crucial that new innovation within an organizational structure is easy to replicate and at the same time resolve that area of need.
 It is vital in workplaces because it can give your company a competitive edge and get you into that market quicker leading to more opportunities.

 4Ps of Innovation

 Let’s start by looking at the 4Ps of Innovation which was coined by Tidd & Bessant in 2005:

 - Product – conveys the changes in things (such as products and services)